Please be sure to check out all of the articles featured in this issue of the Silver Scroll.

 Mr. Manlove is Sterling's 2012-2013 Teacher of the Year!

-Teacher of Year Mr. Manlove, Mr. Napoleon, Mr. Spaventa
+From left to right: Mr. Redman, Mrs. Considine, Teacher of Year Mr. Manlove, Mr. Napoleon, Mr. Spaventa |

 Mr. Scott Manlove, the quirky English teacher that nearly the entire school knows, was awarded the Teacher of The Year award for the 2012-2013 school year.
 He hadn't expected it, and was completely surprised.
 He recalled it to me as being like a parade.